Restaurants & Hospitality · Cafes

 • Liquor liability review when alcohol revenue grows.
 Beer or wine that has grown into a meaningful share of cafe revenues changes how the coverage should be structured.
 Review the liquor liability limits and terms at renewal when the revenue mix has shifted.

 • Renewal strategy when loss history has changed.
-A property loss, a patron injury claim, or an equipment breakdown claim affects how carriers evaluate the account at renewal.
-BLIS reviews the loss history before the submission goes out and prepares the account accordingly.
+A property loss, a patron injury claim, or an equipment breakdown claim affects how insurers evaluate the account at renewal.
+BLIS reviews the loss history before the coverage request is reviewed and prepares the account accordingly.

-• Coverage comparison across markets at renewal.
-Property structure, equipment breakdown terms, spoilage limits, and GL pricing can vary across carriers.
+• Coverage comparison across insurers at renewal.
+Property structure, equipment breakdown terms, spoilage limits, and GL pricing can vary across insurers.
 Reviewing options at renewal is how you confirm the current structure is still the right fit.

 FAQ